-Registering Your Device with Garmin Express
+Registering Your Device Using the Garmin Express App

-NOTE: You should use the ActiveCaptain app to register the device (Getting Started with the ActiveCaptain App, page 5).
+NOTE: You should use the ActiveCaptain app and a mobile device to register the device (Getting Started with the ActiveCaptain App, page 18).

 Help us better support you by completing our online registration today.
 Keep the original sales receipt, or a photocopy, in a safe place.